 For a craft brewery in the Milk District: If we are ever in the Milk District neighborhood, we always stop at Sideward Brewing Co. – a modern, family-owned brewery, tap room and kitchen.
 We love their shaded outdoor patio (with fans) on a nice day, and their central location.
 It’s the best place to park if you want to hop around the neighborhood, but go early!
 It fills up quickly.

 For the largest beer offering: While all the above certainly offer plenty of beers to choose from, I think it’s safe to say GB’s Bottle Shop & Tasting Bar wins the award for having the biggest selection of craft beers.
 If you want to try something different or are craving a specific flavor of beer, chances are you’ll find it here!
 As for food, they have food trucks and local vendors like @itsthepizzaslut at peak times.
+Down the street is the newer Gnarly Barley restaurant and bar with a much more curated selection.

 On my wishlist to try: Hourglass Brewing